sharetribe/flex-docs/src/docs/references/extended-data/index.md

 Search schemas can be managed with
 [Sharetribe CLI](/introduction/getting-started-with-sharetribe-cli/).

-With the CLI, you can list, set and unset search schemas for listing's public data and metadata as well as for user profile's metadata, private, protected and public data.
+With the CLI, you can list, set and unset search schemas for the following kinds of extended data:

+- listing's public data and metadata
+- user profile's metadata, private, protected and public data
+- transaction's protected data and metadata

 The commands to manage search schemas are:

 - `flex-cli search` List all defined data schemas
 - `flex-cli search set` Set (create or update) data schema
 - `flex-cli search unset` Unset data schema

-You can also check out our tutorial for
+You can also check out our guide for
 [managing search schemas with Sharetribe CLI](/how-to/manage-search-schemas-with-sharetribe-cli/).

 <info>